Population Growth, Climate Change and Refugees

 We also know that developing countries or states with high literacy rates among women, have low birth rates (e.g. The Indian State of Kerala).

-he IPCC has projected that Africa will be the continent worst affected by climate change.
+The IPCC has projected that Africa will be the continent worst affected by climate change.
 This in turn will fuel the flood of refugees wanting to migrate to the developed world.
 So it is in the absolute best interests of the developed world to make sure there are internationally enforceable treaties, mitigating climate change effects, which should hopefully be put into place at the Paris summit later this year.

-As we can all see from the almost daily reports in the news media there is an ever growing pool of desperate people trying to migrate to the developed world.
+In conclusion, as we can all see from the almost daily reports in the news media there is an ever growing pool of desperate people trying to migrate to the developed world.
 This is something the developed world is more and more unable and reluctant to deal with and accommodate.

-Nothing that the developed world is currently doing is going to have any material effect on this flow of refugees.
+Nothing the developed world is currently doing is going to have any material effect on this flow of refugees.